richard-scryber/PaperworkDayDocs/reference/htmlattributes/attributes/attr_data_bind.md

 ---

-## Summmary

-The `data-bind` attribute enables template-based iteration over collections in Scryber PDF documents.
-When applied to `<template>` elements, it dynamically generates repeating content for each item in an array, list, or any enumerable data source.

-The `data-bind` attribute is the primary mechanism for creating dynamic, data-driven repeating content in Scryber templates.
-It binds a template element to a collection and generates the template's content once for each item in that collection.
-Each iteration creates a new data context scoped to the current item, allowing you to reference item properties using the dot notation (`.propertyName`).

-This attribute is essential for:
-- Generating table rows from database results
-- Creating lists of items from arrays
-- Building master-detail reports
-- Iterating over JSON or XML data
-- Dynamically generating any repeating content structure

----

 ## Usage

 The `data-bind` attribute is applied to `<template>` elements and accepts binding expressions that evaluate to enumerable collections:

 {% raw %}